Skip to main content

 This risk involves making AI decisions understandable to users and stakeholders.
 It is vital for applications that impact many people or have critical outcomes.
 Reducing this risk requires:

-- Developing tools to interpret and explain AI decisions.
+• Developing AI Automation tools to interpret and explain AI decisions.

 5) Performance and Efficacy

-This risk relates to the AI system’s ability to perform as expected relative to its business goals.
+This risk concerns the AI system’s ability to perform as expected against its business goals.
 It is essential for projects where failures could lead to substantial financial or operational setbacks.
 Mitigation steps involve:

 Useful link: AIOps Use Cases: How AI is Reshaping IT Management